TheGonzalezDesigns/ResumeDoc/README.md

 ## 🌟 Features

 - Customizable templates: Make your own resume template with html and css.
 It'll turn into a fancy pdf.
-- Questionable: Ask it anything and it'll answer based on your background.
 - Fast: With openAI's gpt-3.5, it can generate both resume and cover letter in a flash.
 - Notifications: On linux, it'll let you know when it's done.
 - Data Dump: Just dump everything about yourself into a file, and it'll get to know you.
+- Fine-Tuned descriptions: It'll only mention the skills relevant for the job.

 ---

 ## 🚀 Coming soon!

-- Fine-Tuned descriptions: It'll only mention the skills relevant for the job.
-- No more "As a longtime dishwasher" when applying to your dream job.
+- Fancy GUI: A UI for updating your career profile and more!
+- Dockerization: Soon it will be as easy as download and run, on any OS!
+- Interview buddy: Put on your headphones and let an AI tell you how to respond to interviewers in real-time!
+- Questionable: Ask it anything and it'll answer based on your background.

 ---